 The second national survey of People Living with Psychotic Illness (Morgan et al. 2011) also provides estimates on the physical health of Australians living with psychosis.
 Chronic back, neck or other pain were the most common chronic physical conditions (32% compared with 28% for the general population) identified among people with psychosis in 2010.
 Other common conditions included asthma (30% compared with 20% for the general population) and heart or circulatory conditions (27% compared with 16%).

-One-quarter (24%) of people with psychosis were at high risk of cardiovascular disease.
-About half (45%) of people with psychotic illness were obese and almost two-fifths (38%) reported gaining weight as a medication side effect.
+In 2010, one-quarter (24%) of people with psychosis were at high risk of cardiovascular disease.
+Almost half (45%) of people with psychotic illness were obese and almost two-fifths (38%) reported gaining weight as a medication side effect.
 Physical activity levels were far lower in people with psychosis, with 96% classified as either sedentary or undertaking low levels of exercise in the previous week compared with 72% for the general population (Morgan et al. 2011).

 There is a strong association between the use of alcohol, tobacco and illicit drugs and mental illness.
 Use of these substances can not only trigger or worsen mental health issues, but is strongly associated with physical health conditions including cancer, cirrhosis, and cardiovascular disease (Crocq 2003).

-According to the 2019 National Drug Strategy and Household Survey (AIHW 2020), people who had been diagnosed or treated for a mental health condition in the previous 12 months were estimated to be about 1.2 times as likely to drink alcohol at levels that exceeded the lifetime risk and single occasion risk (at least monthly) guidelines than people who had not been diagnosed or treated for a mental illness (Table 2).
-According to the People living with psychotic illness 2010 report, the lifetime rate of alcohol use or dependence in people with psychosis was double the rate of the general population (51% compared with 25%) (Morgan et al. 2011).
+According to the 2019 National Drug Strategy Household Survey (AIHW 2020), people who had been diagnosed or treated for a mental health condition in the previous 12 months were estimated to be about 20% more likely to report recent or lifetime drinking at risky levels than people who had not been diagnosed or treated for a mental illness (Table 2).
+According to Australian general practice records (Belcher et al. 2021), the prevalence of moderate to heavy drinking among patients with severe/long-term mental illness was 4.7%, more than double that for the population without (2.2%).

 Any illicit drug use